eledot/Blitwizard/README-libs.txt

-This README should be shipped with all blitwizard builds that statically link the dependencies (which is the default).
+This README should be shipped with all blitwizard builds that statically link the dependencies (which is the default for the regular builds from the website).

 Blitwizard contains Speex, libogg and libvorbis/libvorbisfile: